cybrxkhan/RICE-for-CK3/README.md

 <img src="https://i.imgur.com/iDXfYdv.jpg">

-## Latest Version: Version 1.9.1 "Agadez" (Released 6/20/23, for vanilla patch 1.9.x)
+## Latest Version: Version 1.9.2 "Rouen" (Released 6/28/23, for vanilla patch 1.9.x)

 **Newest Flavor Pack: *Tuareg: People of the Veil***

 [**Discord**](https://discord.gg/9KuyXv2uZA) | [**Official Website**](https://cybrxkhansmods.godaddysites.com) | [**Twitter**](https://twitter.com/Cybrxkhans_Mods)

-_Agadez is a major city in the Aïr Mountains in the modern-day country of Niger.
-For centuries, it was a major Tuareg settlement located along lucrative Trans-Saharan trade routes, and it served as the capital of the Sultanate of Aïr._
+_The city of Rouen, which lies along the Seine river that also flows through Paris, has been a major urban center in Normandy for centuries.
+It served as the capital of the Dukes of Normandy for many years._

 RICE, or Regional Immersion and Cultural Enrichment, is a mod that adds immersion to different regions, cultures, and religions in CK3.
 As a spiritual successor to my Immersion Packs for CK2, it is a collection of "flavor packs" similar to PI's official flavor pack DLCs.
 RICE's guiding philosophy is to keep a focused scope that won't change gameplay significantly, but instead adds flavor across the world that is grounded in historical authenticity, especially for lesser-known places and peoples.